 Estimate how much graywater you may produce in a week to get a sense of how much of your landscape can be irrigated with the graywater.

 Weekly Graywater Produced = Loads per Week x Gallons per Load

 Estimate how much graywater your plants need

-Does your graywater production equal your plant irrigation requirements?
+Does your graywater production equal how much water your plants need?
 Pick the right amount of plants to irrigate based on your estimated graywater output.

-Irrigation requirements depend on whether the plants being irrigated are water-intensive (e.g. fruit trees) or drought-tolerant.
+Irrigation requirements depend on whether the plants being irrigated are water-intensive (e.g., fruit trees), drought-tolerant, or somewhere in the vast middle.
 Plants usually have an estimated water demand factor that can be found through online research or by contacting a local nursery.
 If you apply for the rebate, we'll help you estimate this.

 On average, an older top-loading clothes washer produces enough water for an 800 square-foot area of trees, shrubs, and vines.
 For a rough estimate: